MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/investigate-activities-api.md

 ---
-title: Examiner les activités à l’aide de l’API-Cloud App Security | Microsoft Docs
+title: Investigate activities using the API - Cloud App Security | Microsoft Docs
-description: Cet article fournit des informations sur l’utilisation de l’API pour examiner l’activité des utilisateurs dans Cloud App Security.
+description: This article provides information on how to use the API to investigate user activity in Cloud App Security.
 keywords: ''
 author: shsagir
 ms.author: shsagir